while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 A default constructor will initialize all members with their default constructors.
 Think a way to take the advantage.

 As long as the __resource__ means memory, the Three can be avoid.
 Think a way to use the default generated version.
 Use shared_ptr and vector.

-> Any time you are coding something sound basic, think about STL, do not reinvent the wheel, life is short after all.
+It's not easy to write a robust constructor for all conditions, have you thought about thread safe, no memory exceptions?
+Well, STL have.
+Do not reinvent the wheel, life is short after all.

 <table width = "100%">
 <tbody>